 The Dr. Archie P. McDonald Scholarship in History

 Dr. Archie P. McDonald, a child of the Depression, grew up in Beaumont, Texas, where he graduated from French High School.
 By his own admission he “married above his station” to wife Judy, a former mayor of Nacogdoches.
-He holds a B.S. degree from Lamar State College of Technology (1958), a M.A. from Rice University (1960), and a Ph.D. in history from Louisiana State University (1965).
-He specializes in Civil War, Reconstruction, and Texas history.
+He held a B.S. degree from Lamar State College of Technology (1958), a M.A. from Rice University (1960), and a Ph.D. in history from Louisiana State University (1965).
+Specialized in Civil War, Reconstruction, and Texas history.

-Dr. McDonald has dedicated his life to the study of history and the instruction of generations of students.
+Dr. McDonald dedicated his life to the study of history and the instruction of generations of students.
 For over 45 years he taught at Stephen F. Austin State University in Nacogdoches.
-In addition, he is an accomplished author, columnist, and radio commentator.
-He has published or edited approximated 50 books and monographs, including Make Me a Map of the Valley: The Journal of Jedediah Hotchkiss, 1862-1865, which was listed as one of the “one hundred best books on the Civil War.”
-Dr. McDonald has also written countless newspaper columns for the Nacogdoches Daily Sentinel and has delivered weekly radio commentaries for the Red River Radio (NPR).
+In addition, he was an accomplished author, columnist, and radio commentator.
+He published or edited approximated 50 books and monographs, including Make Me a Map of the Valley: The Journal of Jedediah Hotchkiss, 1862-1865, which was listed as one of the “one hundred best books on the Civil War.”
+Dr. McDonald also wrote countless newspaper columns for the Nacogdoches Daily Sentinel and delivered weekly radio commentaries for the Red River Radio (NPR).

-Dr. McDonald has been active in state, regional, and local historical associations.
-He is past president of the Texas State Historical Association (1985-1986) and a distinguished fellow of that organization.
-He is also past chair of the Texas Committee of the Humanities, the State Board of Review for the National Register, and the Old San Antonio Road Preservation Commission.
+Dr. McDonald was active in state, regional, and local historical associations.
+He was past president of the Texas State Historical Association (1985-1986) and a distinguished fellow of that organization.
+He served as a past chair of the Texas Committee of the Humanities, the State Board of Review for the National Register, and the Old San Antonio Road Preservation Commission.
 Possessing a keen interest in East Texas history and preservation, he was named executive director of the East Texas Historical Association (1971-2008) and editor of its Journal for 37 years.
-On the local level Dr. McDonald has served as past president of the Nacogdoches County Historical Survey Committee and editor of the Nacogdoches Sampler from 1988-1996.
-Beginning in 2008 Dr. McDonald became the community liaison for Stephen F. Austin State University.
+On the local level Dr. McDonald served as past president of the Nacogdoches County Historical Survey Committee and editor of the Nacogdoches Sampler from 1988-1996.
+In 2008 Dr. McDonald served as the community liaison for Stephen F. Austin State University.

 4. Award and Frequency: